roots/trellis/README.md

 ### Mail

-Outgoing mail is done by the sSMTP role.
-Configure SMTP credentials in `group_vars/all`.
+Outgoing mail is handled by sSMTP.
+Configure credentials in `group_vars/all`.
+See the [Mail wiki](https://github.com/roots/trellis/wiki/Mail).

 ## SSL

 Full SSL support is available for your WordPress sites.
-Note that this will configure your site to be HTTPS **only** by default.

 Our HTTPS implementation has all the best practices for performance and security.

-Read the Wiki section on [SSL](https://github.com/roots/trellis/wiki/SSL) for more documentation.
+(Note: default configuration is HTTPS **only**.)
+See the [SSL wiki](https://github.com/roots/trellis/wiki/SSL).

 ## Caching

 You can enable FastCGI caching on a per site basis.
 The cache is a low duration, "micro-cache" type setup.
-More info on how to configure the different options can be found in the [FastCGI caching](https://github.com/roots/trellis/wiki/FastCGI-caching) wiki page.
+See the [FastCGI micro-caching wiki](https://github.com/roots/trellis/wiki/FastCGI-caching) for configuration options.

 ## Security

-The `secure-root.yml` playbook is provided to help secure your remote servers including better SSH security.
-See the Wiki for [Locking down root](https://github.com/roots/trellis/wiki/Security#locking-down-root).
+The `secure-root.yml` playbook improves SSH security on your remote servers.
+See the [Security wiki](https://github.com/roots/trellis/wiki/Security).